jaafermnassri/Wishon-Template/README.md

 # Wishon-Template
-This repository contains a faithful, custom recreation of the "Wishon - Non-Profit &amp; Charity" template kit, meticulously built from the ground up using only core web technologies: HTML, CSS, and vanilla JavaScript
+This repository contains a faithful, custom recreation of the "Wishon - Non-Profit & Charity" template kit, meticulously built from the ground up using only core web technologies: HTML, CSS, and vanilla JavaScript.
+The project serves as a showcase of front-end development skills, demonstrating the ability to translate a complex, pre-built design into clean, semantic code.

+All visual components, including the responsive layout, typography, color scheme, and section designs, were recreated with custom CSS.
+The interactive elements, such as the navigation menu, donation forms, and any dynamic content, were powered by pure JavaScript, without the use of any external libraries or frameworks.
+This project is a testament to the power of fundamental web development, proving that professional-grade, functional designs can be achieved with a deep understanding of the core languages of the web.